Not Ready to Make Nice: Live performances history

-To promote both the single and the album, the Dixie Chicks performed the song live on some television programs such as on The Ellen DeGeneres Show, Good Morning America, Late Show with David Letterman, among others.
+To promote both the single and the album, The Chicks performed the song live on some television programs such as on The Ellen DeGeneres Show, Good Morning America, Late Show with David Letterman, among others.
 It was also performed to internet radios such as Sessions@AOL and LAUNCHcast.
 It was performed in every single concert of the band's Accidents & Accusations Tour (June 15–December 5, 2006).
 It was also performed at the 49th Grammy Awards, just minutes before the band won the awards for Song of the Year and Record of the Year.
 (In a nod to the controversial origins of the song, Grammy producers had longtime singer-activist Joan Baez introduce the performance.)

 Chart and sales performance

 "Not Ready to Make Nice" initially peaked at number 23 on the Billboard Hot 100 chart, becoming the first song by the band to chart in the U.S. after the 2003 controversy and their last top ten hit.
 It was able to chart in the Billboard Hot 100 because of a high number of download sales (it debuted at number 11 and peaked at number eight on the Hot Digital Songs chart), despite low country radio airplay.

-For the issue dated February 24, 2007, in the wake of its Grammy success, the song re-entered the Hot 100 at number four, after a 20-week absence, becoming the band's highest charting single to date on the general music charts.
+For the issue dated March 3, 2007, in the wake of its Grammy success, the song re-entered the Hot 100 at number four, after a 20-week absence, becoming the band's highest-charting single to date on the general music charts.
 That same week, the song would also receive a Gold certification from the Recording Industry Association of America for digital downloads of over 500,000.
 However, its drop to number 28 in the next week broke the record for the biggest drop out of the top five in a single week, beating Clay Aiken's "Solitaire", which fell from number four to number 27 four years earlier.
 The song was certified Platinum in the United States on July 20, 2013, and as of March 2020, the song has sold 2,000,000 digital copies in the US.

 The song was also very popular in Canada, where it peaked at number three on the BDS chart.
 It also became a top 20 hit in Australia, becoming the second single of the band to chart on the ARIA chart, at number 18.
 In the United Kingdom, the song charted poorly on the UK Singles Chart, peaking at number 70; however, it became the fourth single by the band to chart in that country.